 - Can I afford the training?
 Are there scholarships, financial aid or payment plans?

-To learn more about yoga instructing as a career path, review the Research Occupations tool and investigate your options.
-Take assessments to make sure your skills and interests align with your career choice.
+To learn more about yoga instructing as a career path, review the Research Occupations tool on MySECO and investigate your options.
+Take self-assessments, like the Traitify personality assessment, to make sure your skills and interests align with your career choice.
 Talk to others in the field and get their feedback.

 Start your job search for yoga instructor positions on the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.